 Bladder Leakage2026-04-106 minutes

-Understanding Bladder Leakage: How Pelvic Floor Physiotherapy Can Help
+Understanding Bladder Leakage: Regain Control with Pelvic Floor Physiotherapy

 Quick takeaways

-• Bladder leakage is a common issue that can affect anyone.
+• Bladder leakage is common and can affect anyone.

-• Pelvic floor physiotherapy is an effective treatment option.
+• Pelvic floor physiotherapy offers effective strategies for managing incontinence.

-• Improving pelvic floor strength can enhance confidence during movement.
+• Improving pelvic floor strength can enhance your overall quality of life.

 What is Bladder Leakage?